-When a lot of people hear of identity theft, they immediately think it will not happen to them, or that they do not have anything for a hacker to steal even if it does.
+When a lot of people hear of identity theft, they immediately think it will not happen to them.
+They think they do not have anything for a hacker to steal even if it does.

 If a hacker gets ahold of your personal or financial information, they would be able to apply for credit cards and other loans that could leave you in financial turmoil.

-Another method hackers use is to steal your personal information to hack your online accounts like Amazon and other shopping sites.
+Another method hackers use to steal your personal information is through hacking your online accounts like Amazon and other shopping sites.
 Account takeover fraud increased by 8% from 2016 to 2017, which accounted for $16.8 billion in losses.

 Thieves Don’t Need Your Credit Card Number Anymore